rahulXs/CO-Hardwired-Sys/README.md

 # CO-computer1
-Computer Organisation Project: Implements hardwired control unit using Logisim.
+Computer Organisation Project:Design and Implementation of hardwired control unit using Logisim.

+Please read Project_Documentation.docx for more details...